 Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, tax payments, working capital needs, various regulatory actions and appeals relating to such regulatory actions.
-Our principal cash requirements for the remaining nine months of 2010 include the following:
+Our principal cash requirements for the remaining three months of 2010 include the following:

-- capital expenditures of approximately \$1.2 billion; - maturing long-term debt aggregating approximately \$206 million; - scheduled principal payments on transition and system restoration bonds of \$134 million; and - dividend payments on CenterPoint Energy common stock and interest payments on debt.
+- capital expenditures of approximately \$415 million; and - dividend payments on CenterPoint Energy common stock and interest payments on debt.

-We expect that borrowings under our credit facilities and anticipated cash flows from operations will be sufficient to meet our anticipated cash needs for the remaining nine months of 2010.
+We expect that cash on hand, borrowings under our credit facilities and anticipated cash flows from operations will be sufficient to meet our anticipated cash needs for the remaining three months of 2010.
 Cash needs or discretionary financing or refinancing may result in the issuance of equity or debt securities in the capital markets or the arrangement of additional credit facilities.
 Issuances of equity or debt in the capital markets and additional credit facilities may not, however, be available to us on acceptable terms.

 Off-Balance Sheet Arrangements.
-Other than operating leases and the guaranties described below, we have no off-balance sheet arrangements.
+Other than the guaranties described below and operating leases, we have no off-balance sheet arrangements.

-Prior to the distribution of our ownership in RRI Energy, Inc. (RRI) (formerly known as Reliant Energy, Inc. and Reliant Resources, Inc.) to our shareholders, CERC had guaranteed certain contractual obligations of what became RRI's trading subsidiary.
+Prior to the distribution of our ownership in RRI Energy, Inc. (RRI) (formerly known as Reliant Energy, Inc. and Reliant Resources, Inc.) to our shareholders, CenterPoint Energy Resources Corp.
+(CERC Corp. and, together with its subsidiaries, CERC) had guaranteed certain contractual obligations of what became RRI's trading subsidiary.
 When the companies separated, RRI agreed to secure CERC against obligations under the guaranties RRI had been unable to extinguish by the time of separation.
-Pursuant to such agreement, as amended in December 2007, RRI has agreed to provide to CERC cash or letters of credit as security against CERC's obligations under its remaining guaranties for demand charges under certain gas purchase and transportation agreements if and to the extent changes in market conditions expose CERC to a risk of loss on those guaranties.
-As of March 31, 2010, RRI was not req uired to provide security to CERC.
+Pursuant to such agreement, as amended in December 2007, RRI has agreed to provide to CERC cash or letters of credit as security against CERC's obligations under its remaining guaranties for demand charges under certain gas purchase and transportation agreements if and to the extent changes in market conditions expose CE RC to a risk of loss on those guaranties.
+The present value of the demand charges under these transportation contracts, which will be in effect until 2018, was approximately \$86 million as of September 30, 2010.
+CERC believes that market conditions currently may require posting of security under the agreement, and the parties are in discussions as to required security.
 If RRI should fail to perform the contractual obligations, CERC could have to honor its guarantee and, in such event, collateral provided as security may be insufficient to satisfy CERC's obligations.